 Do you want to run your blog on the best blog host out there?
-No worries, this post will explain everything that you need to know.
+No worries, this post will explain everything.

-Here are a couple need to knows about blog hosting before we get started
+Here are a couple need to know before we get started

 - The aim of a blog is to help others, but it is also to make a profit.
 So, you should avoid using free hosts & free blogging platforms if you plan on taking your business far.